Life Expectancy After a Stroke

 The National Institute of Neurological Disorders and Stroke (NINDS): Part of the National Institutes of Health, NINDS offers in-depth information, its causes, and treatment options.
 Website: NINDS

-Support Organizations: Many local and national support groups and organizations provide a wealth of information and resources.
-These can include the Stroke Comeback Center, National Stroke Foundation, and the National Aphasia Association.
+Support Organizations: Many local and national groups offer valuable information and resources for recovery.
+These include the Comeback Center, the National Foundation, and the Aphasia Association, all of which provide support, education, and community connections for individuals and their families.

 Medical Journals: Journals such as “Stroke” and “Cerebrovascular Diseases” regularly publish research articles and clinical studies related to it and its long-term outcomes.